Arrow-right Camera

 Candidates, cash and controversy are abundant in the race for a state Senate seat in eastern Spokane County.

-Four Republicans and two Democrats have thrown their hat in the ring to replace outgoing state Sen. Mike Padden, who’s held the lone state Senate seat in the 4th Legislative District since 2011.
+Four Republicans and two Democrats have thrown their hat in the ring to replace outgoing state Senator Mike Padden, who’s held the lone state Senate seat in the 4th Legislative District since 2011.
 Padden opted to retire after spending 28 years in the Washington State Legislature.

-The district stretches from Spokane Valley in the south, Elk to the north and from the Idaho state line to Newport Highway.
+The district stretches from Spokane Valley in the south, Elk to the north, and from the Idaho state line to Newport Highway.
 It has only elected Republicans since 1994.

 The candidates vary in age and political experience, with Spokane Valley Mayor Pam Haley, state Rep. Leonard Christian, recently elected Spokane Valley City Councilman Al Merkel and businessman Mike Kelly rounding out the slate of conservative candidates.